microsoft/MIDI/api/MIDI API Ideas.md

 easier to manage if centralized, but that also means any given program ends up with either a lot of parameter passing, or globals they may not want.
 It also makes cleaning up somewhat more difficult when objects go out of scope.

+TODO: Should endpoints in the API be 1:1 with group terminals in the driver?
+We go back and forth on this, but the USB MIDI Spec would seem to indicate that we really do need to in order to make sense of the devices and endpoints, and to surface them to applications which will want to address specific ports on the devices.
+But the groups are also contained in the UMP, which would be redundant if that were the case and would require the API to process each packet and route it to the correct API object. (see Section 3 of USB MIDI Class Driver spec)

 ### Receive messages at the session level